 How are accommodations determined?

-In the beginning of each semester, if you have registered with Disability Services and have submitted acceptable supporting documentation, the Interim Disability and Academic Support Services Specialist invites you to meet with her, and together you discuss what reasonable accommodations you may need.
+In the beginning of each semester, if you have registered with Disability Services and have submitted acceptable supporting documentation, the Director of Accessibility and Academic Support invites you to meet with her, and together you discuss what reasonable accommodations you may need.
 Neither previously received accommodations nor recommendations made by the diagnosing professional are automatically provided.
 Accommodations are determined on a case-by-case basis.
 It is your responsibility to request modifications if the provided accommodations are not effective.

 How are faculty informed of my academic accommodations?

-After you meet with the Interim Disability and Academic Support Services Specialist, she will prepare a letter verifying that you are eligible to receive accommodations and identifying the appropriate accommodations.
+After you meet with the Director of Accessibility and Academic Support, she will prepare a letter verifying that you are eligible to receive accommodations and identifying the appropriate accommodations.
 This letter is signed by both of you, and is presented to your instructors by you.
 This letter is meant to serve as a starting point in your discussions with your teachers.
 The letter does not identify the specific disability, only the academic accommodations you are entitled to.

 What types of accommodations does the college provide?